bretts/http_it/README.md

 EXAMPLE USAGE
 -------------
+        1) Install the gem from rubygems.org: gem install http_it

-        1) In the command line, navigate to the directory you want to share via HTTP
+        2) On the command line, navigate to the directory you want to share via HTTP

-        2) Type http_it to invoke the HTTP server on this directory (you can also invoke http_it by typing hi)
+        3) Type http_it to invoke the HTTP server on this directory (you can also invoke http_it by typing hi)

-        3) That's it.
+        4) That's it.
 CTRL-C to stop.
 Live long and prosper.